DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - RADIUS uses UDP port 1812 for RADIUS messages and UDP port 1813 for RADIUS Accounting messages
         - RADIUS encrypts only the password’s exchange by default
         - it is possible to use RADIUS/TLS to encrypt the entire session
-    - Cisco developed Terminal Access Control Access Control System Plus (TACACS+) and released it as an open standard
+    - **TACACS**: Cisco developed Terminal Access Control Access Control System Plus (TACACS+) and released it as an open standard
         - provides improvements over the earlier version and over RADIUS, it separates authentication, authorization, and accounting into separate processes, which can be hosted on three different servers
+        - TACACS+ allows authentication, authorization, and accounting to be handled independently, providing more granular control.
         - additionally, TACACS+ encrypts all of the authentication information, not just the password, as RADIUS does
         - TACACS+ uses TCP port 49, providing a higher level of reliability for the packet transmissions

+- 5.6.5 Credential Managment System
+    - **Password Vault**: stored locally on the device and stores password so the user doesnt have to remember them
+       - uses trong encyrption e.g AES-256 for secure storage
+       - only as secure as the secure owner password used to protect the vault itself
-        -
+       - Often uses MFA
+       - Some password vaults exists in the cloud for DevOps scenarios
+    - **Key Managment Systems**: CSPs offer a cloud service for centralized secure stroage and access for application secrets called vaults.
+In Azure (Key Vault), in AWS (KMS), in Google Cloud (KMS Vault)
+       - secrets can include API keys, passwords, certificates, tokens, cryptographic keys
+       - The services will typicall offer programmatic access via API to support DevOps and CI/CD
+       - Access control is handled at the vault-instance level and often at a secret level within
+       - Secrets and keys can be protected either by software of by FIPS 14-2(3) Level 2 validated HSMs.

 ***Authorization Mecahanisms***

 - Implicit Deny: ensures that access to an object is denied unless access has been explicitly granted to a subject. (deny by default)